-International students are welcome to attend Grays Harbor College and may be admitted in two ways: the college credit program or to improve their English skills.
+International students are welcome to attend by acceptance to Grays Harbor College and may be admitted in two ways: the college credit program or improvement of their English skills.

 Students earning a TOEFL score of 500 or more may apply directly to the college credit programs.
 These qualifying students should: